zio/zio-http/docs/index.md

 **NOTES ON VERSIONING:**

-- Older library versions `1.x` or `2.x` with organization `io.d11` of ZIO Http are derived from Dream11, the organization that donated ZIO Http to the ZIO organization in 2022.
+- Older library versions `1.x` or `2.x` with organization `io.d11` of ZIO HTTP are derived from Dream11, the organization that donated ZIO HTTP to the ZIO organization in 2022.
 - Newer library versions, starting in 2023 and resulting from the [ZIO organization](https://dev.zio) started with `0.0.x`, reaching `1.0.0` release candidates in April of 2023

 ## Getting Started